BAILOUT OF STINGER #839

 I’m not real crazy about deep-sea fishing for that reason.
 So - I got

-conducted for the next few days in which the crew was separated and questioned
+was conducted for the next few days in which the crew was separated and

-the others, but I was asked just a few simple questions by the VNAF commander,
+not sure about the others, but I was asked just a few simple questions by

-after which he thanked me for saving seven of his eight people.
+the VNAF commander, after which he thanked me for saving seven of his eight

 When the investigation was over, we were all allowed to depart Da Nang for home, thus cutting short and officially ending the AC-119K training program for the VNAF.
 One of my concerns was how this incident was going to be entered in the books, especially in my records.
 The investigating team never mentioned pilot error.
 I checked with wing headquarters before I departed and was assured the investigation revealed no pilot error.
 I checked my records later and found no mention of the incident.
 It was never revealed to me why we were not advised of the impending weather conditions.